devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 The function, that we supply, is called each time an interaction occurs on the physical deck device.

 When Cockpitdecks is started, its scans for available devices, and check whether the interfacing software package is available.
 If it is, it installs its own callback function into the python package for that deck.
-From that moment on, each time something occurs on the deck device, Cockpitdecks' callback function gets called.
+From that moment on, each time something occurs on the physical deck device, Cockpitdecks' callback function gets called.

 In that callback function, Cockpitdecks tries to spend a minimum time.
 From the data it receives, it creates an [[Events|Event]] with all necessary data and enqueues it for later processing by Cockpitdecks.

 The Event contains information about the deck, of course, but also the precise button, knob, encoder, slider, screen... that was used and what type of interaction occurred (pushed, turned, swiped...)

-All deck specific files are under the `decks` folder inside Cockpitdecks code.
+All that information is in the Event and the Event is sent to Cockpitdecks.
+That's how physical deck interaction enters Cockpitdecks.

+Cockpitdecks runs a specific routine that listen to events that enter through the queue.
+Cockpitdecks instruct the event to *run*.
+That's how and when actions are actually performed, like sending a command to X-Plane or changing the value of a dataref.

+In the overall software organisation of Cockpitdecks, everything related to decks is confined in a `decks` folder.

-## Folder Organisation
+# Decks Folder Organisation

-The deck folder is organized as follow: (between parenthesis, the content of the folder or file.)
+The `decks` folder is organized as follow: (between parenthesis, the content of the folder or file.)

 ```
 decks
 	resources (accessory files)
-		templates (Jinja2 templates and web deck background images)
+		templates (Jinja2 templates)
 			index.j2
 			deck.j2
-			webdeckbg.png
+		assets (Web Deck assets)
+			decks (Web Deck specific assets)
+				images (Web Deck background images)
+			images (Web Applicatioin images and icons)
+			js (Interaction and display software in JavaScript)
 		decktype.py (Deck Type class)
 		...
 		deckdefinition.yaml (Deck types, one file per type)